-One of my proudest moment came a few years ago, when I influenced my school to start using fonts from Kimberly Geswein (see ya later Comic Sans!).
+One of my proudest moments came a few years ago, when I influenced my school to start using fonts from Kimberly Geswein (see ya later Comic Sans).

 - Century Gothic